Manage AWS EKS Add-ons

 resolveConflictsOnUpdate: PRESERVE

-The addonVersion property pins the add-on to a specific version.
-The resolveConflictsOnUpdate property with PRESERVE keeps any kubectl-applied changes when upgrading.
-Without this, upgrades overwrite customizations with AWS defaults.
+The addonVersion property pins the add-on to a specific release.
+The resolveConflictsOnUpdate property with PRESERVE tells AWS to keep your kubectl-applied changes rather than overwriting them with add-on defaults.
+This lets you upgrade the add-on version without losing customizations.

-Add-ons expose configuration schemas for replica counts, resource limits, and runtime behavior.
+Add-ons expose configuration schemas that control replica counts, resource limits, and other runtime behavior.

 import * as pulumi from "@pulumi/pulumi";